mrak/nxray/README.md

 ## Examples

 Notice that any example command preceded by `#` denotes root or privileged access to the system.
-Anywhere `MY.LOCAL.IP.ADDr` is present is replaced with your actual machine IP address.
+Anywhere `MY.LOCAL.IP.ADDR` is present is replaced with your actual machine IP address.

 ### Show all TCP or UDP packets